Take a Walk in Romantic Vienna…

 All dressed up for a night at the opera…

-Vienna’s rich musical history, combined with its regal buildings, busty statues, & vine-draped wine taverns all lend to the creation of this idea of, “Romantic Vienna.”
+Vienna’s rich musical history, combined with its regal buildings, busty statues, & vine-draped wine taverns all help create this vision of a “Romantic Vienna.”
 At any moment, you may turn the corner & hear strains of the Vienna Boys’ Choir, or look up to find a soaring cathedral, glowing in the moonlight.

 Vienna is a city of romance.
-It’s a city of poetry.
-It’s a city filled with music.
-It’s a city you may just find yourself falling in love with.
+A city of poetry.
+A city filled with music.

 Vienna makes even government buildings look good.